moorepants/learn-multibody-dynamics/loads.rst

 is equal in magnitude, doesn't change, and always the same direction) does work on the system.

-*Noncontributing forces* do no work on the system.
+*Noncontributing forces* never do work on the system.
 For example, when a force acts between two points that have no relative motion, no work is done.
 Examples of noncontributing forces: